16 Different Types of Evergreen Trees (With Pictures)

 7. Cryptomeria Trees

 You can call a cryptomeria tree a Japanese cedar or Japanese redwood if you have difficulty with the official name.
-These trees can grow to 230 feet tall and have a bark that peels away from the tree in long vertical strips, giving them their distinctive appearance.
+They can grow to 230 feet tall and have a bark that peels away from the tree in long vertical strips, giving them their distinctive appearance.
 China claims to have trees of this species more than 1,000 years old.

 8. Olive Trees